Esri/cityengine/_plugins/serlio.md

 examples:

   - title: Street Segment Maya Project
     text: The Street Segment example demonstrates the main features of Serlio in a compact scene.
-Starting from various input shapes (street shapes and building/floor footprints), multiple different Rule Packages are applied to create models ranging from abstract building volumes to realistic facades and street-level scenes. </li><li>v1 released on 2022-06-20 for Serlio v2.0.0</li></ul>
+Starting from various input shapes (street shapes and building/floor footprints), multiple different Rule Packages are applied to create models ranging from abstract building volumes to realistic facades and street-level scenes.
+Extract the contents of all 3 zips into a <strong>single directory</strong>.
+Then open Maya and set this directory (containing the <em>workspace.mel</em>) as the current project before opening one of the four Maya scenes.</br></br><strong>Notes:</strong><ul><li>Requires Maya 2019 or later. </li><li>v1 released on 2022-06-20 for Serlio v2.0.0</li></ul>

     files:
     - title: Street Segment Example Part 1 (Maya Scene files)